gracelang/language/languageSpec/spec.md

 `graceObject` trait that defines the default methods.

-Modules that do not declare a `dialect` are treated as being written in the dialect _standardGrace_.
+Modules that do not declare a `dialect` are treated as being written in the dialect _standard_.
 If a module really wishes to use no dialect, it should specify `dialect "none"`.

 In addition to declarations, a dialect can also define a _checker_ that